-When we first founded EF five years ago, we were told it was crazy to work with people who don’t have a good idea.
+When we first founded EF in 2011, we were told it was crazy to work with people who don’t have a fully formed idea.
 We believe this is short sighted.
-In the same way you can learn about every stage of the startup process, you can learn how to ideate and how to ideate effectively.
+In the same way you can learn about each stage of the startup process, you can learn how to develop ideas.

-From our experience over the last five years, we know that the ideas that have the greatest longevity, and the most likelihood of successful funding, are those that are derived from a founder’s edge.
-You can read more about edge here.
+From our experience, we know that the ideas that are most valuable, and the most likelihood of successful funding, are those that are derived from a founder’s Edge.

-Here are three reasons to help you understand our emphasis on edge, and why edge-driven ideation is so important:
+Here are three reasons to help you understand our emphasis on Edge, and why Edge-based ideation is so important:

 Edge gives you a head start against competitors.

 The average lifespan of a company is rapidly reducing.
 Yale professor Richard Foster found that the average lifespan of a company listed in the US has decreased by more than 50 years in the last century to just fifteen years.
 For tech startups, this boom and bust is even more apparent.
 We have all seen companies heralded as the next unicorn crash and burn overnight.

 At EF we want to help you build enduring businesses that create long term value for customers, founders and investors.
 To make this happen, you need to ensure a level of defensibility in your startup, even at the earliest stage of ideation.